 Check out one of the many museums.
 If there’s something Amsterdam’s not short of, it’s museums.

 I’m always drawn to the Rijksmuseum especially.
-Its location near the “iamsterdam” sign means photo op after photo op.
-It’s also conveniently located near the Van Gogh Museum and a small playground.
+It’s conveniently located near the Van Gogh Museum and a small playground.
 The inside is cool, too.
 I’ve picked up the kid’s guide even though it’s not in English and I don’t know Dutch.
-It’s just a cool little book to look at both inside and outside of the museum.
 There’s also kid’s room with space for snacks, hanging out, and using high-quality art supplies for kids (and adults) to create their own little masterpieces.

 There are two book places I recommend as well.
 The American Book Center which is conveniently located near the Amsterdam Museum and many sites.
 It’s not, to the best of my recollection, a stroller-friendly bookstore, but it is a fun place for adults to pick up some reading.
 Another fun break from the day is the Amsterdam Library.
 This is located between the Centraal Station and NEMO Science Center.
 The kid’s area is very popular and well designed.